view northwest, upstream

 The mouth of the river once named for a settler named Dubois is only about a mile south of its 1803 location, but the Missouri and Mississippi Rivers have moved their meeting-place about three miles south over the past 200 years.
 No one can be certain where the camp was, but educated guesswork places it today on the Missouri side of the Mississippi, on Maple Island near the north bank of the big, flat floodplain called Mobile Island, downstream from the bridge at extreme upper center.

 Opposite the Missouri's muddy mouth, in a compromise between history and hydrology, the commemorative observation point at lower center is situated at the mouth of the Cahokia Diversion Channel, which combines the waters of Cahokia and Indian Creeks.
-The old channel of Wood River now meets the Mississippi five river-miles upstream from here.
+For a view of the merging of the two rivers in the 1880s, see "Mouth of the Missouri."

 Commercial river traffic in the vicinity of Camp Wood was comparatively heavy even back in the decade of the Expedition, and the two rivers are still highroads for shipment of bulk commodities such as the petroleum that's loaded onto barges from the refineries at the nearby city of Wood River, Illinois, through pipelines leading to the terminals at center right.